January 31st

 Commentary:

-Similarly, if one is interested in learning vidyā, he needs to find the right guru for him, in whom he has total faith and trust.
-He needs to continuously serve his guru with utmost respect and dedication.
-Just as one can't make a well by digging in different spots, one also can't attain knowledge by jumping from one guru to another, or by randomly and inconsistently paying attention.
-The attitude with which the guru is regarded with makes a tremendous difference in the amount of learning.
-If two students go to the same guru - the one who is keen to learn will absorb more from the guru than one who is barely paying attention.
+The attitude with which the guru is regarded makes a tremendous difference in the amount of learning.
+If two students go to the same guru - the one who is keen to learn will absorb more from the guru than the one who has barely paid attention.
 Just like blotting paper absorbs the liquid quicker than sandpaper, an eager and attentive student will absorb knowledge faster.
-Having the right attitude and perseverance are key to students.
+Having the right attitude and perseverance are key to being good students.

-आचार्य देवो भव (ācārya devo bhava) - (deem) the teacher as God himself!
+आचार्य देवो भव (ācārya devo bhava)—(deem) the teacher as God himself!

 pada vigrahaH:

-यथा खनन् खनित्रेण नरो वारी अधिगच्छति ।
+यथा खनन् खनित्रेण नरः वारी अधिगच्छति ।

-yathā khanan khanitreṇa naro vārī adhigacchati ।
+yathā khanan khanitreṇa naraḥ vārī adhigacchati ।

 तथा गुरुगतां विद्यां शुश्रूषुः अधिगच्छति ॥